Rorn001/hospital-closure/README.md

-# Replication code for "Redistribution of Patients, Medical Resource Utilization, and Quality of Care after Hospital Closure``
+# Replication code for Redistribution of Patients, Medical Resource Utilization, and Quality of Care after Hospital Closure

+Code to be uploaded soon